CS-DS-125/125book/source/04-Functions/FunctionDefinitions.rst

 send the computed value back to the calling code as the function result, which was assigned to the variable ``x`` and printed out.

-Again, it is worth using CodeLens to watch that happen and see how each line works.
+It is worth using CodeLens again to watch that happen and see how each line works.

 When you call a fruitful function, you almost always want to do something with the result it produces; for example, you might assign the result to a variable